This white cob loaf is made with simple ingredients and no tin is required as it is shaped by hand. A great first bread recipe for beginners!

 (For bread with a different texture that doesn’t contain yeast, check out my Bacon, Cheese and Spring Onion Soda Bread and my Classic Irish Soda Bread.
 No kneading or proving is required for these recipes so they can be made in under an hour!)

-simple cob loaf recipe
+Easy homemade cob loaf recipe

 If you’re a new baker or inexperienced in bread making, please have a go as you’ll be so glad you did!
 It is so satisfying making your own loaf and I’ll talk you through all of the steps with some photos below to help!